12 Delicious Foods to Support Skin Health

 More Tips for Maintaining Healthy Skin

-- Exercise increases circulation, improving blood flow and nutrient and oxygen delivery to the skin.
+• Exercise increases circulation - Improving blood flow and nutrient delivery to the skin.
 The health of your skin is completely dependent on the nutrients it receives this way.
-(17)
+(28)

-- Reduce stress and get a good night's sleep - stress increases collagen breakdown in the body and sleep is when your skin regenerates and repairs itself.
-Women who sleep less than 5 hours have more fine lines, poorer skin elasticity, and skin that takes longer to recover from environmental stressors, according to one study.
-(18)
+• Reduce stress and get a good night's sleep - Stress increases collagen breakdown in the body and sleep is when your skin regenerates and repairs itself.
+Women who sleep less than 5 hours have more fine lines, poorer skin elasticity, and skin that takes longer to recover from environmental stressors.
+(29)

-- Limit sun exposure - a tan may give you a healthy glow in the short-term, but UV rays break down collagen and hyaluronic acid in the skin and cause premature aging in the long run.
-(19)
+• Limit sun exposure - A tan may give you a healthy glow in the short-term, but UV rays break down collagen and hyaluronic acid in the skin and cause premature aging in the long run.
+(30)

-- Refined sugar is one of the most damaging foods for your skin.
-When sugar reacts with body tissues, including collagen and elastin, it leads to the formation of aptly named AGEs (advanced glycation end-products).
+• Avoid refined sugars - Eating refined sugar can lead to skin damage.
+When your blood sugar spikes, the extra sugar reacts with body tissues, including collagen and elastin, it leads to the formation of aptly named AGEs (advanced glycation end-products).
 These cause cells to become stiff, losing their elasticity and becoming more prone to damage and premature aging.
-(20)
+(31)

 Data Sources and References